-Faced with this hot potato, organizations are putting a far greater effort and focus in to their engagement strategies but, despite all the good intent, overall engagement numbers are still very low.
+Faced with this conundrum, organizations are putting a far greater effort and focus in to their engagement strategies but, despite all the good intent, overall engagement numbers are still very low.
 A Gallup survey found that only 31 percent of employees in the US were engaged in their work, with 52 percent not engaged and, most dangerously, 17 percent who were actively disengaged.
 That’s 69 percent of employees who are unattached to their job and showing little passion for what they do, with 17 percent who are actively undermining the company, and the positive work of the engaged 31 percent.

 So if engagement is such a major business concern, and companies are reacting to address it, why is the majority of our workforce still not engaged with their jobs?

 There have been a number of engagement products which have appeared in recent years, all of which are designed to try and help measure the scale of the issue.
 But thereby lies part of the problem.
 They help organizations gather data, but don’t go much further in terms of showing leaders how to turn that data in to strategy to improve performance.
 Too many companies are focusing purely on a survey, and judging their effectiveness on moving the engagement number, while overlooking the tactical elements which are needed to improve outcomes.

 When organizations put too much emphasis on measuring engagement rather than improving engagement they fall in to the ‘Survey Trap’.